Centro Andaluz de Biología Molecular y Medicina Regenerativa

 Research Lines

--Role of SUMO and SUMO Ligases in Development.
+-Role of SUMO in cell viability and differentiation

 Introduction

-Role of SUMO and SUMO Ligases in Development
+Role of SUMO in cell viability and differentiation

 Luna-Peláez N, March-Díaz R, Ceballos-Chávez M, Guerrero-Martínez JA, Grazioli P, García-Gutiérrez P, Vaccari T, Massa V, Reyes JC & García-Domínguez M (2019) The Cornelia de Lange Syndrome-associated factor NIPBL interacts with BRD4 ET domain for transcription control of a common set of genes.
 Cell Death Dis 10: 548.